freeCodeCamp/open-source-for-good-directory/README.md

       * **tags:** tags to be shown if the user is not authenticated (for NonProfits)
       * **status:** Choose between `'dev'` and `'prod'`.
 Projects in `'dev'` won't be displayed to NonProfits (unauthenticated users).

+Please be paitient and wait while Github updates the Directory, it will take a couple of minutes before the changes are reflected.

 ## Installation